 Applicability to Connecticut: Good fit

-Market Readiness: Could be developed – knowledge and capabilities are existing but would benefit from a structured approach and support.
+Market Readiness: Could be developed – knowledge and capabilities exist but would benefit from a structured approach and support.

 Market Breadth/Applicability: Subset of buildings – high opportunity when paired with HVAC electrification.

-Lifetime energy savings: On average, 15 % of total HVAC energy and demand for residential and light commercial.
+Lifetime unit energy savings: On average, 15 % of total HVAC energy and demand for residential and light commercial.

 Electric: 4,140 kWh

-Natural Gas: 180
+Natural Gas: 180 MMBtu

 Incremental Costs: Costs can vary significantly depending on the issues identified.
 Costs can range from $200 to conduct a diagnostic with minimal corrections to $15,000 for a large home complete ductwork replacement project.
-For the purpose of the analysis, we assumed an incremental cost of $3,000.
+For the analysis, we assumed an incremental cost of $3,000.